pzivich/zEpid/docs/Time-Fixed Exposure.rst

 By using this measure as our average causal effect, we are assuming that there is no confounding variables.
 However, this is an unreasonable assumption for our observational data.
 However, the `RiskDifference` gives us some useful information.
 In the summary, we find `LowerBound` and `UpperBound`.
 These bounds are the Frechet probability bounds.
-Without needing the assumption of exchangeability.
+The true causal effect must be contained within these bounds, without requiring exchangeability.
 This is a good check.
 All methods below should produce values that are within these bounds.

 Therefore, the Frechet bounds allow for partial identification of the causal effect.
 We narrowed the range of possible values from two unit width (-1 to 1) to unit width (-0.87 to 0.13).
 However, we don't have point identification.
 The